 Although nuclear technologists typically work without much direct supervision, they generally need to possess good communication skills because they are constantly in contact with physicians, patients and patients' families, according to O*Net.
 Sharp attention to detail and good organizational skills are also highly important to success in this occupation.

 Salary Information and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), $73,360 was the median annual wage for nuclear medical technologists in May 2015.
-Employees working in the offices of physicians yielded $75,100, which was noted by the BLS as the highest average annual salary for nuclear medical technologists in 2015.
-The BLS projects employment in this field to increase by 2% between 2014 and 2024.
-General medical and surgical hospitals were noted as having the highest level of employment.
+According to the U.S. Bureau of Labor Statistics (BLS), $106,380 was the median annual wage for nuclear medical technologists working in outpatient care centers May 2018.
+Employees working in the general medical and surgical hospitals yielded $78,590, which also gained the highest employment rate for this profession in 2018.
+The BLS projects employment in this field to increase faster than that of the average.
+Medical and diagnostic laboratories were noted as having the highest concentration of employment in this profession.